 As I mentioned, Congress legislated two monetary policy goals for the Federal Reserve: stable prices and maximum employment.
 No matter what happens in the economy, these goals are our anchor.
-All of our decisions are made in support of achieving those objectives for the American people (Board of Governors 2025a).
+All of our decisions are made in support of achieving those objectives for the American people.3